precice/preeco-orga/guidelines/guidelines-application-cases.md

   - Watchpoint names should be describing the point, not be a generic name.
 - [ ] S.8 Any vertices defined through `setMeshVertex` or `setMeshVertices` need to be real locations in space and the data written to the mesh needs to be data located there, i.e., it is not allowed to decode any other information.
 - [ ] S.9 The case needs to have a DOI.
+- [ ] S.10 The case runs with released versions of preCICE and related components, without any modifications.

 ### Gold